wilmoore/resume.sketch/readme.md

 # Resume of [Wilbert (Wil) Moore III][Wilbert (Wil) Moore III on LinkedIn] in `Sketch.app`
-> Hello technical recruiter friends; this is why I am unable to provide you with a Microsoft Word version of my resume...it doesn't exist.
+> Hello recruiter friends; this is why I am unable to provide you with a Microsoft Word version of my resume...click on the screenshot to download a `.pdf` version of my resume.

 [![](./readme/screenshots/resume.png)][download]